What is cancer?

 However, sometimes a cell can go out of control and can’t respond to the signals that tell it to stop dividing.
-The cell divides uncontrollably, making more and more copies of itself, eventually forming a lump called a tumour.
+The cell divides again and again, making more and more copies of itself, eventually forming a lump called a tumour.
 When these tumours grow uncontrollably and invade surrounding tissues or spread further away, this is termed cancer.

 A tumour (also known as a neoplasm) is any abnormal mass of tissue (collection of cells).
 Like a cyst, a tumour can form in any part of the body.
 A tumour can be benign (non-cancerous), malignant (cancerous) or borderline (between malignant and benign).

-- Benign tumours are not cancerous.
-They can often be removed, and, in most cases, they do not come back after surgical removal (having an operation).
+- Benign (non-cancerous) tumours may cause symptoms but in most cases they do not come back after surgical removal (having an operation).
 Cells in benign tumours do not spread to other parts of the body.

-Malignant tumours are cancerous and are made up of cells that grow out of control.
+Malignant (cancerous) tumours are made up of cells that grow out of control.
 Cells in these tumours can invade nearby tissues and spread to other parts of the body.
-Sometimes cells move away from the original (primary) cancer site and spread to other organs and bones through the blood stream or the lymphatic system (tiny vessels similar to blood vessels passing clear fluid towards the heart) where they can continue to grow and form another tumour at that site.
+Sometimes cells move away from the original (primary) cancer site and spread to other organs and areas through the blood stream or the lymphatic system (tiny vessels similar to blood vessels passing clear fluid towards the heart) where they can continue to grow and form another tumour at that site.
 This is known as metastatic or secondary cancer.
 Metastases keep the name of the original cancer location, so ovarian cancer that has spread to the liver is still called ovarian cancer.